bazelbuild/rules_apple/doc/rules-tvos.md

       <td>
         <p><code><a href="https://bazel.build/versions/master/docs/build-ref.html#labels">Label</a>; optional</code></p>
         <p>The provisioning profile (<code>.mobileprovision</code> file) to use
         when bundling the extension.
-This value is optional (and unused) for simulator builds but <strong>required for device builds.</strong></p>
+This value is optional for simulator builds as the simulator doesn't fully enforce entitlements, but is
+        <strong>required for device builds.</strong></p>
       </td>
     </tr>
     <tr>